 How did I get to this intersection of the visual, multimedia and politics?
 I began my career as a press secretary/speech writer for a prominent Australian senator, before completing a PhD in International Relations.
 For the past two decades I’ve taught visual culture, geography and politics at universities in the US, Australia and the UK, including as Professor of International Politics at Newcastle University (1997-2004) and Professor of Cultural and Political Geography at Durham University (2004-10).
 Since 2010 I have lectured part-time on the MA International Multimedia Journalism located at Beijing Foreign Studies University.

-My work was always concerned with how people and places globally were represented.
+My work has always been concerned with how people and places globally are represented.
 During my academic career I published six books and more than 60 articles, and produced three visual projects (Atrocity, Memory, Photography; Imaging Famine; and The Visual Economy of HIV-AIDS).

 I continue to research and write on these topics, but around 2008 I became fascinated with the new digital tools that enable one to produce, publish and distribute work independently, and this reshaped how I work.
 I have been creating web-based projects since the late 1990s, but by learning Final Cut Pro, using WordPress, and embracing social media I have become a practitioner too.
 Living in the Shadows, one of the multimedia stories I produced in collaboration with Sharron Lovell, won a ‘Best of the Best’ award in general excellence at The Society of American Business Editors and Writers 2010 annual Best in Business Journalism competition.
 You can see all my multimedia and video work on my YouTube channel.

 Now I work freelance, but retain a number of university links.
-I’m Visiting Professor in the Northern Centre of Photography at Sunderland University, Honorary Professor in the School of Political Science and International Studies at the University of Queensland, Australia (where I’m part of a research project on how images shape our response to humanitarian crises) and during Spring 2012 I was the A. Lindsay O’Connor Professor in the Peace and Conflict Studies Program, Colgate University, New York.
+I’m Visiting Professor in the Northern Centre of Photography at Sunderland University, Honorary Professor in the School of Political Science and International Studies at the University of Queensland, Australia (where I’m part of a research project on how images shape our response to humanitarian crises) and during Fall 2014 I will be the A. Lindsay O’Connor Professor in the Peace and Conflict Studies Program, Colgate University, New York.